-The right privacy landscaping and other features can add tremendously to your overall backyard environment, theme, and vibe.
-If you have a very large backyard, some hedging can also help “fill it in” and warm up the space.
+The proper privacy landscaping and other features can add tremendously to your overall backyard environment, theme, and vibe.
+Some hedging can also help “fill it in” and warm up the space if you have a very large backyard.
 The right types of privacy features will also vary depending on where you live.

-The only real watch outs for privacy features are cost and upkeep.
-Generally, your stonework and hedging is going to cost more than installing a fence (well, depending on the type of fence).
+The only real watch-outs for privacy features are cost and upkeep.
+Generally, your stonework and hedging will cost more than installing a fence (well, depending on the type of fence).
 You also want to make sure you plan for maintenance (both maintenance time and cost) if you want plants as your privacy feature.

 Types of Pool Privacy Features

-Here are some common types of privacy features that I see a lot of pool owners and builders considering.
+Here are some common types of privacy features that I see many pool owners and builders considering.

 Walls (Brick, Concrete, Stucco, Stone)

 Building a solid wall from brick, concrete, stucco, stone, or another similar option is also an attractive privacy feature.
-You have a ton of optionality here with design (especially with stone) and this is a popular option for a lot of homeowners these days.
+You have a ton of optionality here with design (especially with stone), which is a popular option for many homeowners.
 I go through some examples below.

-Greenery is another popular privacy option, which you’ll see many examples of below.
+Greenery is another popular privacy option; you’ll see many examples below.
 You can go with a more formal option like a trimmed boxwood or a more rugged and wild design with a lot of different plants at varying heights that are less “put together,” but add a great positive energy to whatever space you are building.

 Pool Privacy Design Ideas

 Here is an example of that trimmed boxwood hedge that I was talking about earlier.
 A very formal option, but a good one for many homeowners.
-I love the stone walkway, gate, and red maple in the yard as well to add color and style.
+I also love the stone walkway, gate, and red maple in the yard to add color and style.